pfsense/docs/source/references/formatting-guide.rst

 spaces for the filename.
 This is commonly referred to as a slug, or a slugified version of the text.
 For example, this file is named ``formatting-guide.rst``.

+.. tip:: You can use an `online slug generator`_ if you don't want to make a slug manually.

 Text
 ----